GHCFW/GHCSiliconSuperstars/README.md

 ### API details: gpio_set_dir(uint gpio, bool direction)
 	Set the direction for a single GPIO pin.
 The direction refers to configuring the GPIO pin as an input or an output pin.

-	Parameters: gpio -> pin number
+	Parameters: gpio ==> pin number
-		   direction -> true: the pin is programmed as an output pin
+		    direction ==> 1: the pin is programmed as an output pin
- 				false: the pin is programmed as an input pin
+ 				  0: the pin is programmed as an input pin

 This is achieved by writing to the GPIO output enable (gpio_oe) register.